sferrini/Swift-Community-Best-Practices/README.markdown

 Variables and constants should be lower camel case (example “`vehicleName`”).

-You should rely on Swift modules to help namespace your code and not use Objective-C style class prefixes for Swift code (unless of course interfacing with Objective-C).
+You should use Swift modules to namespace your code and not use Objective-C style class prefixes for Swift code (unless of course interfacing with Objective-C).

 Do not use any form of [Hungarian notation][Hungarian_notation] (e.g. k for constants, m for methods), instead use short concise names and use Xcode's type Quick Help (⌥ + click) to discover a variable's type.
 Similarly do not use [`SNAKE_CASE`][Snake_case].